covector/rive-png-renderer/README.md

 ## Steps to use
 1. Go to the [webpage](https://covector.github.io/rive-png-renderer/)
 2. Select a .riv file
-3. Type the animation name into the text field
+3. Type the animation name
-4. Press Render button
+4. Type the resolution scale
-5. Wait for a while (No loading screen for now)
+5. Press Render button
 6. Download will start automatically

 ## Dependencies